How to Remove Someone’s Power of Attorney Privileges

 If you’d like to revoke your agent’s privileges immediately, you can verbally do so and then follow up with the paperwork afterward.
 But it is not recommended to wait on the written revocation.

 Contest the POA.
-When you are not the principal of a power of attorney, but a third party needing to challenge a POA on behalf of a principal who is not competent and therefore cannot revoke it, you can contest it by following these steps:
+If you are a third party needing to challenge a POA on behalf of a principal who is not competent and therefore cannot revoke it, you can contest it by following these steps:

 - Review the POA document for any grounds to challenge its validity.
-In Florida, it must be signed in the presence of two witnesses in order to authenticate it, but need not be sealed, acknowledged, or recorded in order to be valid.
+In Florida, it must be signed in the presence of two witnesses in order to authenticate it.
+However, it need not be sealed, acknowledged, or recorded in order to be valid.
 And only in regard to property held in trust must the delivery of the release be necessary to make it valid.

 - Identify reasons you suspect the current attorney-in-fact should have his privileges removed.
 An agent retains legal authority over someone else’s finances and/or medical care decisions.
 He is also a fiduciary, held to the highest duty of care known to the law.
-He or she must act strictly in the best interests of the principal, and manage the principal’s affairs with reasonable care.
+This means he or she must act strictly in the best interests of the principal, and manage the principal’s affairs with reasonable care.

 - File a petition with the branch of the state district court of jurisdiction over the principal’s residence, seeking judicial revocation of the POA and alleging your grounds for doing so.